 What is ITIL?
-IT Infrastructure Library definitions and solutions
+Your guide to the IT Infrastructure Library

 What is ITIL?

 The IT Infrastructure Library (ITIL) is a library of volumes describing a framework of best practices for delivering IT services.
-The ITIL has gone through several revisions in its history and currently comprises five books, each covering various processes and stages of the IT service lifecycle.
-The ITIL, currently ITIL v3, focuses on business and IT integration, and ITIL certifications can be earned at five levels.
+ITIL has gone through several revisions in its history and currently comprises five books, each covering various processes and stages of the IT service lifecycle.
 ITIL’s systematic approach to IT service management can help businesses manage risk, strengthen customer relations, establish cost-effective practices, and build a stable IT environment that allows for growth, scale and change.

 Developed by the British government's Central Computer and Telecommunications Agency (CCTA) during the 1980s, the ITIL first consisted of more than 30 books, developed and released over time, that codified best practices in information technology accumulated from many sources (including vendors' best practices) around the world.
 IBM, for example, says that its four-volume series on systems-management concepts, A Management System for Information Systems, known as the Yellow Books, provided vital input into the original ITIL books.